 However, no one coordinated the voting and the two running mates tied for first place in the election.
 After the electoral votes were counted, Jefferson and Burr each had 73 votes, and tied as the winner.
-Worse yet, Article II sent the tie election to the House, which was controlled by Adams’ Federalist Party.
+Worse yet, Article II sent the tie election to the House, which was controlled by Adams’s Federalist Party.

 The House members could only vote for Jefferson or Burr, and not Adams, and then Burr made the controversial move to try to take the election from his own running mate, Jefferson.

-Vowing to clean up what was clearly a flawed presidential election system, Congress made the 12th amendment its first order of business in October 1803.
-After two months of debate, the House approved the 12th amendment by a two-thirds margin, followed by the Senate.
+Vowing to clean up what was clearly a flawed presidential election system, Congress made the 12th Amendment its first order of business in October 1803.
+After two months of debate, the House approved the 12th Amendment by a two-thirds margin, followed by the Senate.

-The 12th amendment made sure that separate electoral votes were counted for Presidential and Vice Presidential candidates
+The 12th Amendment made sure that separate electoral votes were counted for Presidential and Vice Presidential candidates.

-“The Electors shall meet in their respective states and vote by ballot for President and Vice-President, one of whom, at least, shall not be an inhabitant of the same state with themselves; they shall name in their ballots the person voted for as President, and in distinct ballots the person voted for as Vice-President, and they shall make distinct lists of all persons voted for as President, and of all persons voted for as Vice-President, and of the number of votes for each, which lists they shall sign and certify, and transmit sealed to the seat of the government of the United States, directed to the President of the Senate,” the first part of the amendment read.
+“The Electors shall meet in their respective states and vote by ballot for President and Vice-President, one of whom, at least, shall not be an inhabitant of the same state with themselves; they shall name in their ballots the person voted for as President, and in distinct ballots the person voted for as Vice-President, and they shall make distinct lists of all persons voted for as President, and of all persons voted for as Vice-President, and of the number of votes for each, which lists they shall sign and certify, and transmit sealed to the seat of the government of the United States, directed to the President of the Senate,” the first part of the Amendment read.